ucsc-ospo/ucsc-ospo.github.io/content/authors/kokoedwin/_index.md

 superuser: false

 # Role/position
-role: Associate Professor, University of Chicago
+role: Integrated PhD Student, Korea University of Science and Technology

 # Organizations/Affiliations
 organizations:
-- name: University of Science and Technology
+- name: Korea University of Science and Technology
   url: "https://www.ust.ac.kr"

 # Short bio (displayed in user profile at end of posts)
-bio: Jonathan Edwin is an Integrated PhD in the Artificial Intelligence at the University of Science and Technology.
+bio: Jonathan Edwin is an Integrated PhD in the Artificial Intelligence at the Korea University of Science and Technology.

 # Social/Academic Networking
 # For available icons, see: https://sourcethemes.com/academic/docs/widgets/#icons